Filling Out Form N-600, Application for Certificate of Citizenship

 Along with your completed and signed N-600, all applicants should provide:

-- check or money order made payable to “U.S. Department of Homeland Security” for the appropriate amount (As of March 2013, this was $600 for biological children and $550 for adopted children.
+- check or money order made payable to “U.S. Department of Homeland Security” for the appropriate amount (As of early 2016, this was $600 for biological children and $550 for adopted children.
 There is no fee for members and veterans of the U.S. Armed Forces submitting Form N-600 on their own behalf, but you will need to attach proof of your military service.
 The children of military service members and veterans must still pay the applicable fee.)

 - a copy of your birth certificate or registration, certified by the appropriate official in the country of your birth